 Solidago brendae Semple (2013) is the most recently described species in S. subsect.
 Triplinerviae.
 Fernald (1915) treated the taxon as S. lepida var. elongata (Nutt.)
 Fern., which was a misapplication of the name S. elongata Nutt. to this species native to eastern Canada.
 It is common in the Gaspé Peninsula and along the north shore of the St. Lawrence R., in northestern Québec.
 It occurs in western Newfoundland and in scattered locations in New Brunswick, Prince Edward Island, and Cape Breton, and Nova Scotia in eastern Canada.
-It is known from several locationa in Maine and possibly occurs in northern Maine as well.
-The range extends across northern Quebec toward James Bay in scattered locations and may be native or introduced in a few locations in northern Ontario as far west as Red Lake.
+It is known from several locations in Maine and possibly occurs in northern Maine as well.
+The range extends across northern Quebec toward James Bay in scattered locations and is native or introduced in scattered locations in northern Ontario as far west as Red Lake.
 Semple and Gilman (2015) reported the presence of S. brendae in northern Vermont.
 The species was not included in Semple and Cook (2006, Flora of North America).
 Semple (2020) discussed why the name S. brendae has been taken up here rather than the original form of the name S. brendiae as published.

 Solidago brendae is similar to S. fallax but has narrower middle and upper stem leaves.
 Semple et al. (2013) presented a multivariate morphometric analysis that helped determine which technical characters distinguished these three eastern species from each other and from the more western S. lepida and S. elongata.